OSU-BMBL/Spinal-cord-scRNAseq/README.md

 ## Directory structure

-NOTE: You may find a `data` folder shown in the code.
-This folder contains processed R object and results.
-The repository does not provide `data/` folder since it is too large (1GB).
-Please download and unzip it to the repository home folder (download link unavailable due to paper revision).

 - `rmarkdown/`: analysis code and the generated reports
   1. [1_load_and_integration](https://htmlpreview.github.io/?https://github.com/OSU-BMBL/Spinal-cord-scRNAseq/blob/master/rmarkdown/1_load_and_integration.html): Data load and library integration (For Fig. 5 and Sup.
 Fig. 8)
   2. [2_microglia_analysis](http://htmlpreview.github.io/?https://github.com/OSU-BMBL/Spinal-cord-scRNAseq/blob/master/rmarkdown/2_microglia_analysis.html): Microglia cluster analysis (For Fig. 5 and Sup.
 Fig. 8)